 Mount Currie Coffee opened in 2012 and has two locations, one in Pemberton and one on Main St. in Whistler tucked just on the other side of Village Park.
 They source their coffee from sustainable coffee growers and you can purchase beans in the shop to make your own coffee at home.
 They also stock travel mugs and Mount Currie apparel so you can show your support for them!

 They have multiple different types of espresso to satisfy every coffee lover’s palate whether you’re looking for a complex, layered taste or something bolder.
 They also source many of their teas from local suppliers.

 Ecologyst Cafe is a coffee shop that is pretty new to the Whistler cafe scene.
-It’s located alongside an ethical clothing shop called Ecologyst on Main St. They use high-quality, organic ingredients to make their baked goods and you can find lots of options if you’re gluten-free, vegan or vegetarian.
-They also source their sourdough from another local bakery, 200 degrees, and use it in their wide range of breakfast toast options with toppings like almond butter or East Van Jam.
+It’s located alongside an ethical clothing shop called Ecologyst on Main St. You can find lots of options if you’re gluten-free, vegan or vegetarian.
+They also source our sourdough from BReD, and use it in their wide range of breakfast toast options with toppings like almond butter or East Van Jam.

 Ecologyst Cafe has also partnered with Bows x Arrows Coffee Roasters from Vancouver and uses their locally roasted beans in all their hot and cold coffee beverages.

 Portobello is located in the Fairmont Hotel in Whistler Upper Village and is open from 6.30 am to 8 pm.
 They have a menu for breakfast, lunch, smokehouse dinner, and coffee shop staples.